sap-tutorials/btp-dev-guidance/tutorials/remote-service-extend/remote-service-extend.md

         > - maps the result to include only the necessary fields
         > - sets the `$count` property

     5. Add a custom handler for CREATE and UPDATE of incidents.
-Add this code snippet to the **init()** method:
+Add these code lines to the **init()** method:

         ```js[5-7]
         async init() {